-The project benefits greatly from the well-established EU funded infrastructure in the region with an initial capital cost of only US$95.7 million which is low by international standards for a project of this size.
+The project benefits greatly from the well-established EU funded infrastructure in the region with an initial capital cost of only US$93.8 million which is low by international standards for a project of this size.

 The Company has established a good neighbour and business partner relationship with the local community.
-In addition to the creation of 450 direct jobs and up to 2,000 indirect jobs in a community hard hit by long term unemployment, the Company will actively support the local businesses and the activities of the local municipalities.
+In addition to the creation of 450 direct jobs and up to 2,000 indirect jobs in a community hard hit by long term unemployment, the Company is actively support the local businesses and the activities of the local municipalities.

 The mine design incorporates the very latest thinking on minimal environmental impact and continuous rehabilitation such that land used during mining and processing activities is quickly restored to agricultural usage.